opencor/docker/README.md

       ]
     }

 The configuration file is used to configure the simulation (using the information in the `simulation` section, if present), customise the initial state of the model (using the information in the `parameters` section, if present).
-The simulation is then run and the variable of integration, as well as all the variables listed in the `output` section (if present otherwise all the state variables), are output.
+The simulation is then run and the variable of integration, as well as all the variables listed in the `output` section (if present otherwise all the state variables), are outputted.
 For example, for <https://models.physiomeproject.org/workspace/5f5/rawfile/125f548ce204c1d815298d2c8c1d9b774d89e3a7/mcintyre_richardson_grill_model_2001.sedml> and the above configuration file, we get:

     {
       "environment/t": [